agiil/IT/Kirjandus.md

 # Kirjandus

 [Ober2016] Oberschneider, Paul (2016) Miks müüa takosid Aafrikas?

-[Toomey2015] Toomey, M & Juiz, C (2015) To Govern IT, or Not to Govern IT?
-Communications of the ACM.

 [Cooper2016] Cooper, B., Vlaskovits, P., & Ries, E. (2016).
 The Lean Entrepreneur : How Visionaries Create Products, Innovate with New Ventures, and Disrupt Markets.
 Wiley.

 [Esposito2013] Esposito, A., & Rogers, T. (2013).
 Ten Steps to ITSM Success : A Practitioner’s Guide to Enterprise IT Transformation.
 IT Governance Publishing.